 ‘When in Rome, do the Romans’, a friend of mine once told me.
 Well, we were talking about a totally different ‘when in Rome’ topic at the time.
-But on my recent trip to Rome, I did make time to do as Romans do with respect to food.
+But on my recent trip to Rome, after visiting the Colosseum, my sis and I did make time to do as Romans do with respect to food.

 Rome has turned into a very busy touristy location and is dotted with a number of restaurants that claim to serve authentic Italian food.
-But finding one that really does is akin to finding a golden egg in Rome.
-One evening, returning famished from touring around, our landlady directed us to Goose, a restaurant that has been serving locals and tourists since 1998.
+But finding one that really does is akin to finding a golden egg or golden goose in Rome.

 Fritti or Fried Snacks